 Our process for recording our reserves for title claim losses begins with analysis of our loss provision rate.
 We forecast ultimate losses for each policy year based upon historical policy year loss emergence and development patterns and adjust these to reflect policy year and policy type differences which affect the timing, frequency and severity of claims.
 We also use a technique that relies on historical loss emergence and on a premium-based exposure measurement.
 The latter technique is particularly applicable to the most recent policy years, which have few reported claims relative to an expected ultimate claim volume.
 After considering historical claim losses, reporting patterns and current market information, and analyzing quantitative and qualitative data provided by our legal, claims and underwriting departments, we determine a loss provision rate, which is recorded as a percentage of current title premiums.
 This loss provision rate is set to provide for losses on current year policies, but due to development of prior years and our long claim duration, it periodically includes amounts of estimated adverse or positive development on prior years' policies.
 Any significant adjustments to strengthen or release loss reserves resulting from the comparison with our actuarial analysis are made in addition to this loss provision rate.
 At each quarter end, our recorded reserve for claim losses is initially the result of taking the prior recorded reserve for claim losses, adding the current provision and subtracting actual paid claims, resulting in an amount that management then compares to the range of reasonable estimates provided by the actuarial calculation.
-We recorded our loss provision rate at 6.0% for the last 3 quarters of 2014 and had recorded our periodic loss provision rate at 7.0% in the first quarter of 2014 resulting in an average provision rate of 6.2% for the entire 2014 period.
-Our loss provision rate was 7% for the years ended December 31, 2013 and 2012.
-Of such annual amounts, 5.5%, 5.3% and 5.5% related to losses on policies written in the current year, and the remainder relates to developments on prior year policies.
-The decrease in the loss provision rate during 2014 was primarily driven by positive development in the more recent policy years.
-In 2014, 2013 and 2012, adverse development of prior year losses of \$26 million or 0.7% of 2014 premium, \$71 million or 1.7% of 2013 premium and \$57.5 million or 1.5% of 2012 premium was accounted for in the loss provision rate.
+We recorded our loss provision rate at 5.5% for the last two quarters of 2015 and at 6.0% in the first two quarters of 2015 resulting in an average provision rate of 5.7% for the entire 2015 period.
+Our average loss provision rate was 6.2% and 7% for the years ended December 31, 2014 and 2013, respectively.
+Of such annual amounts, 5.2%, 5.5% and 5.3% related to losses on policies written in the current year, and the remainder relates to developments on prior year policies.
+The decrease in the loss provision rate during 2015 was primarily driven by positive development in the more recent policy years.
+In 2015, 2014, and 2013 adverse development of prior year losses of \$22 million or 0.5% of 2015 premium, \$26 million or 0.7% of 2014 premium and \$71 million or 1.7% of 2013 premium was accounted for in the loss provision rate.